 Building on what it considered to be the importance of maintaining the port of Churchill as a viable shipping option, the government announced that it would be providing an economic incentive of up to \$5.0 million per year for five years to support shipments of grain, including oilseeds, pulses and special crops, through this gateway.
-In addition, the government also indicated that it would be providing up to \$4.1 million over three years to maintain the port during the transition period.
+This was subsequently formalized as the Churchill Port Utilization Program.
+In addition, the government also indicated that it would be providing up to \$4.1 million over three years to maintain the port.